AlexandruC5/QA-Workflow-research/README.md

-I am [Alexandru Cercel](https://www.linkedin.com/in/alexandru-mihai-cercel-b49881180), student of the <https://www.citm.upc.edu/ing/estudis/graus-videojocs/>(Bachelor’s Degree in Video Games by UPC at CITM).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer <https://es.linkedin.com/in/ricardpillosu>(Ricard Pillosu).
+I am [Alexandru Cercel](https://www.linkedin.com/in/alexandru-mihai-cercel-b49881180), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).